kwameopareasiedu/simpson/README.md

 ## Testing

-Simpson contains 318 tests written in accordance with the [RFC8259 spec](https://datatracker.ietf.org/doc/html/rfc8259). located in the `src/test/resources/rfc8259-tests/` directory.
+Simpson contains 318 tests written in accordance with the [RFC8259 spec](https://datatracker.ietf.org/doc/html/rfc8259) which are located in the `src/test/resources/rfc8259-tests/` directory.

 Run the following command to run these tests: